How to Install Arduino on Ubuntu 24.04, 22.04, or 20.04

 Ensuring Snap’s Availability on Your System

 Canonical, the company behind Ubuntu, developed Snap as a software deployment and package management system.
-Your Ubuntu installation should include Snap by default unless you have manually removed it.
+Your Ubuntu installation should include Snap by default unless you manually remove it.

 If you have previously removed Snap from your system or it is not installed for some reason, you can reinstall it with the following command: